docopt/docopts/README.md

 `docopts` was first developed by Lari Rasku <rasku@lavabit.com> and was written in Python based on the [docopt Python parser](https://github.com/docopt/docopt).

-The current version is written in [go](https://golang.org/) and is 100% compatible with previous Python-based `docopts`.
+The current version is written in [go](https://golang.org/) and is almost 100% compatible with previous Python-based `docopts`.
+See section `Global mode` for incompatibly details and provided work around.

 Please report any non working code with [issue](https://github.com/docopt/docopts/issues) and examples.

 ## Roadmap: A new shell API is proposed